hoon0661/schooldb/README.md

 # School Database API
-This project is to utilize my knowledge in Spring MVC & JPA & data entity relationships to create a REST API for a simple school database management.
+This project is to utilize my knowledge of Spring MVC & JPA & data entity relationships to create a REST API for a simple school database management.